-Kimber L. Gallo is a Partner at Skoloff & Wolfe and has been with the firm since 2006.
+Kimber L. Gallo is a Partner at Skoloff & Wolfe, P.C. and has been with the firm since 2006.
 She has devoted her practice exclusively to the areas of family and matrimonial law and has utilized her experience and expertise to zealously represent her clients while tending to each client’s unique needs.
-Kimber has been listed as a “New Jersey Rising Star” by Super Lawyers every year from 2009 through 2018.
+Kimber has been included by Super Lawyers Magazine on the “New Jersey Rising Star” list every year from 2009 through 2018.
+Please note that no aspect of advertisements or any other accolade listed have been approved by the Supreme Court of New Jersey.
+Learn more about the standard methodology for each award listed.

 Kimber understands that a divorce can be one of the most difficult experiences for a person to go through and is committed to ensuring that she helps her clients navigate the entire process from start to finish.